blumixid/docs/local/index.md

 <ul>
 <li>Move a copy of your encrypted backup data off-site, just as you would for any other backup data that you manage.</li>
-<li>Provide the backup files for the IBM operator in case of any need to restore.</li>
+<li>Provide the backup files for the IBM administrator in case of any need to restore.</li>
 </ul>

 # rellinks
 ## general